-Govt has no strategy to tackle Chinese Apps duping Indians: Cong | Law-Order
+Govt has no strategy to tackle Chinese apps duping Indians: Cong | Law-Order

 - India

-The Congress on Tuesday alleged that several Chinese Apps have siphoned off Rs 500 crore after duping lakhs of Indians through debt traps and accused the government of having no strategy to tackle them.
+The Congress on Tuesday alleged that several Chinese apps have siphoned off Rs 500 crore after duping lakhs of Indians through debt traps and the prime minister is sitting with his ''eyes shut'' as his government has no strategy to tackle them.

-''The incompetence of the central government and agencies has led to multiple cases of suicides due to such debt traps.
+Congress general secretary Jairam Ramesh trained his guns on Prime Minister Narendra Modi, asking, ''China first snatched India's land, now it is collecting personal data of Indian citizens through loan apps.
+52 people have lost their lives after being trapped in these apps.
+Why is the Prime Minister, who talks about showing red eyes to China, sitting with his eyes closed today.'' ''The incompetence of the central government and agencies has led to multiple cases of suicides due to such debt traps.
 Chinese loan app companies have siphoned off Rs 500 crore from India through the hawala route.
 There has been no strategy, no focus by the Modi government in evaluating priorities.
-Certain Chinese apps were banned in 2020 but the action on such apps has been lackluster,'' he said.
+Certain Chinese apps were banned in 2020 but the action on such apps has been lackluster,'' Vallabh said.

-Claiming that it has been two years since the news emerged of Chinese loan apps duping lakhs of Indians through a conspiracy of debt trap, he alleged the Modi government has weakened the Indian economy pushing millions into poverty.
+Claiming that it has been two years since the news emerged of Chinese loan apps duping lakhs of Indians through conspiracy of debt trap, Vallabh alleged the Modi government has weakened the Indian economy pushing millions into poverty.

 ''When ED and other agencies visit each and every opposition leader, why were they sleeping when at least Rs 500 crore was siphoned off from India by these Chinese loan apps,'' the Congress leader asked.